Genusbiz/docs/developers/installation-and-configuration/system-requirements.md

 Server Core Role is not supported for earlier versions than Windows Server 2016.

-Genus App Services requires the following minimum version of the .NET Framework:
+Genus Services requires the following minimum version of the .NET Framework:

 * Genus Apps 2017.5 or later: .NET Framework 4.7 or later
 * Genus Apps 2017.2-2017.4: .NET Framework 4.6.2 or later